pocketblue/pocketblue/docs/installing-packages.md

 - if you want to use `dnf` on fedora atomic, it's strongly recommended to use [toolbox](toolbox.md)

+### upgrading system

+- use `bootc upgrade` or `rpm-ostree upgrade`
+- after using `rpm-ostree` or `bootc` you should run `sudo ostree admin finalize-staged` to apply changes
+- this is required because the shutdown process is currently broken and may cause the system to freeze or crash

 ### installing packages to system

-- on atomic systems installing packages to system is not recommended, but you can. just use `rpm-ostree install`
+- on atomic systems installing packages to system is not recommended, but you can do it using `rpm-ostree install`
 - after using `rpm-ostree` you should run `sudo ostree admin finalize-staged` to apply changes
-- this is required because the shutdown process is currently broken and may cause the system to freeze or crash